There is at least one thing all concrete installers agree on: Concrete cracks. They differ, however, on how to approach repairing those cracks.

 It is important to establish why the crack is being repaired, says Chris Sullivan, vice president of sales and marketing with ChemSystems Inc. “Is this an aesthetic repair, where the repair needs to look as good as possible, or is it is a repair that is going to be covered by something, like an overlay or something like that?
 That will determine what materials you use, how careful you need to be, and what it needs to look like.”

-Also, cracks should be reviewed to determine whether they are plastic shrinkage cracks, structural cracks or settlement cracks before any repair technique is considered.
+Also, you should review cracks to determine whether they are plastic shrinkage cracks, structural cracks or settlement cracks before considering any repair technique.
 Because most repairs aren’t aesthetic and most crack repair is done on floors, Sullivan prefers what is known as bridging or knitting a crack.
 “You fill the crack and then put some kind of bridge across the surface so it’s convex,” he explains.
 “You take the impression out so whatever you put on the surface doesn’t (settle) into the opening.”

 One of the more popular ways to fix cracks that are structural is with crack injection.
 Holes are drilled into the crack at intervals that equal the thickness of the slab.
-Epoxy is injected into the first hole until it overflows out of the second one, and so on, Harris says.
+Inject epoxy into the first hole until it overflows out of the second one, and so on, Harris says.

 A specialized repair product like Roadware 10-Minute Concrete Mender is another option for crack repair.
 “We put Mender into the crack and it has an attraction to the rock,” explains Richard King, vice president of sales and distribution for Roadware Inc. “It’s thin enough to get into the concrete and it pulls to the aggregate.”
 Sandblast sand and Concrete Mender in a crack combine to create “polymer concrete,” in which a polymer does the work of portland cement.
 “Once it cures, it will never get harder than the original slab,” King adds.